davidmolina/davidmolina.github.io/_posts/2022-11-26-podcast-of-the-week-labrada-saadia.md

     - espanol
 ---

-> What I hear I forget, what I see I remember, and what I do I understand. —--Ancient proverb

 As some of you know I had to step away a few months ago, and reset.
 Some do it every Sunday, some annually on January 1st and others until you get tapped on the shoulder because they know better and want only the best for you.
 When Daniel Valdez introduced me to a few of his reads and podcasts that was helping him lose weight, build muscle, and become 1% better everyday I couldn’t understand it all at once.

 >> Inflammation has a way of distorting, fogging and blocking the connections in our brains to not run on all cylinders.